NCAS-CMS/cms-website/_drafts/puma2.md

 If this hangs, double check you don't have any instances of ```login1``` in your ```.ssh/config```.

 ### 8. Set up your ARCHER2 environment

-***Note: the Rose/cylc versions are the same, so could we switch this under the hood for everyone?**

 The new PUMA2-managed software is under: ```/work/y07/shared/umshared/metomi/bin/cylc```